Impact of capturing ictal events with ultra-long-term ambulatory EEG monitoring with REMI.

 KB408 delivers copies of the genes that produce AAT to the lungs and is given by inhaling a mist (called nebulization).
 The genes are carried and delivered by a modified herpes simplex virus type 1 (HSV-1).
 This virus is not harmful and simply acts as a vehicle to deliver the genes to the lungs.
 The genes that are delivered by KB408 do not change a person's own DNA.
 This is an open-label study, meaning that the participants, the study doctor, and the sponsor all know that the participants are receiving KB408.
 KB408 is an investigational product, meaning it is not approved for commercial use by the FDA.

 Eligible participants will receive one of three doses of KB408.
 Participants will have a screening visit first to make sure that they are able to participate in the study.
-After the screening visit, participants will need to return to the study center 6 more times over 2 months.
+After the screening visit, participants will need to return to the study center for follow up visits.
+The number of follow up visits depends on which cohort the subject is enrolled in.
 At the second visit, participants will receive the study drug.
-Each visit will take between 2 and 6 hours to complete.
-Study procedures include medical history collection, vitals, physical exam, ECG, spirometry and DLCO, urine cotinine test, blood work, cheek swab, sputum sample, and bronchoscopy (only for participants in cohorts 3a and 3b).
+In Cohort 2b, subjects will have repeat dosing.
+Each visit will take between 2 and 8 hours to complete.
+Study procedures include medical history collection, vitals, physical exam, ECG, spirometry and DLCO, urine cotinine test, blood work, cheek swab, sputum sample, and bronchoscopy.

 Possible side effects of KB408 include temporary increases in certain cell types in the lungs and temporary increases in the breathing rate after dosing.
 Since this is the first time that KB408 has been given to humans, it is possible that participants may have an immune reaction to the study drug.
 There is also a risk with genetic testing and a risk to confidentiality.
 Participants may not receive any personal benefit from being in this study.
 There is no guarantee that the Study Drug will help.
 The information that is collected from the study may help other people in the future.